pvorb/node-pdc/README.md

 pdc.stream(from, to, [args,] [opts])
 ~~~

+This is an alternative way to run pandoc.
+If you need a way to manipulate the
+streams, that's the way to go.

   * `from` is a string containing the type of the source text (e.g.
     `'markdown'`).
   * `to` is a string containing the type of the destination text (e.g.